Solving degree, last fall degree, and related invariants: Introduction

 Several connections between these invariants, both heuristic and proven, are known.
-In \cite{CG21} we have shown that, under suitable assumptions, the Castelnuovo--Mumford regularity of the homogenization of a system is an upper bound for its solving degree.
-In \cite{Huang2018} the authors outlined an algorithm to compute the solution of a polynomial system and provided an upper bound on its complexity in terms of its last fall degree.
+In \cite{CG21} we showed that, under suitable assumptions, the Castelnuovo--Mumford regularity of the homogenization of a system is an upper bound for its solving degree.
+In \cite{Huang2018} the authors outlined an algorithm to compute the solutions of a polynomial system and provided an upper bound on its complexity in terms of its last fall degree.
 Later in \cite{Gorla2018} it was shown that the last fall degree is a lower bound for the solving degree.
 Only recently in \cite{ST,T} it was shown that, under suitable assumptions, the solving degree is bounded from above by twice the degree of regularity.
 Finally, while the first fall degree is widely used as a proxy for the solving degree, their relation is only heuristic.
 Several authors in fact assume that the solving degree and the first fall degree are not far apart.
 This is usually referred to as {\em first fall degree assumption}.
 The intuition behind this assumption is that, once some degree falls appear, new polynomials are added to the computation and this makes the computation terminate soon after.
 There are examples for which this assumption does not hold, see e.g. \cite{DS13}, however many authors believe that it is satisfied with high probability, see e.g. \cite{HPST}.

 In this paper, we explore the relations between these invariants.
-We compare two equivalent definitions for the last fall degree and provide a new one, which we prove being equivalent to the previous ones.
+We discuss the new equivalent definitions for the last fall degree and provide two new ones, most notably one that involves the new concept of degree falls.
+We also look at the first fall degree and show by means of examples that it may be arbitrarily larger or smaller than either of the other invariants.